cetinsamet/zero-shot-learning/README.md

 *All related prediction results are ranked in first three.*

 P.S.
 Remember, the prediction results are only allowed to be among above classes (train and zero-shot classes).
-Algorithm will fail in case you try to detect an object from different other classes.
+Algorithm will fail (although it will do its best to predict most related class) in case you try to detect an object from different other classes.